superstoepsel/MusicEmittingSuitcase/README.md

 # MusicEmittingSuitcase
+See the presentation of the MES here: https://steffimetzner.atavist.com/musicemittingsuitcase

 In this respository, you can find all the files I used to build up the MES.
 You can also find the code of the LES, the first Prototype without sounds.